Send the link below via email or IMCopy

 -Use information from emails or correspondence

--Contact them to ask them about their concerns
+-Ask them about their concerns before the meeting.

 Impact of Disability